1akpy/OpenSuno-and-ApiSuno/README.md

 <br/>

-# 🎵 OpenSuno-and-ApiSuno
+# 🎵 OpenSuno

-### Unofficial Suno track resolver — free & open source
+### Get MP3, cover and metadata from any Suno track — no API key, no sign-up

 <br/>